 The program housing will start from the official arrival date.
 If students arrive earlier, they will be responsible for their own accommodations.
 Program staff can help with information on nearby hotels or hostels.

 All students need to move out of the dorms by 2:00pm on the departure day as required by school housing.
 However, for students living in the program’s off-campus apartments, it will be fine to stay for a couple more nights.

 No, the cost for the program-organized activities and trips is covered in the tuition.
 However, our program may also recommend some activities organized by others from time to time, and fees may be necessary to participate in those outside activities.

 Yes, but you need to contact our office to make the proper arrangements.

-If a student is sent by our partner schools, we follow their school’s policy.
-If a student joins us directly, then the student may receive a reduction between $500 and $1000.
+If a student is sent by our partner schools, we will just follow their school’s policy.
+If a student joins us directly, then the student may receive a reduction between $500 and $1000 for the second semester.

 Students will receive a pre-departure information package detailing our packing suggestions.

 Students may download a VPN provided by your home school or some other ones on both of their computer and cell phone for better access to their Gmail account.

 Students are encouraged to unlock their cell phone when in the States if they plan to use their cell phones for many local services.
 Check with your phone service carrier when in the States.